networkx/networkx/CONTRIBUTING.rst

      of project, not to criticize (we are, after all, very grateful for the time you're donating!).

-   * To update your pull request, make your changes on your local repository and commit.
-As soon as those changes are pushed up (to the same branch as before) the pull request will update automatically.
+   * To update your PR, make your changes on your local repository and commit.
+As soon as those changes are pushed up (to the same branch as before) the PR will update automatically.

-   * `Travis-CI <https://travis-ci.org/>`_, a continuous integration service, is triggered after each Pull Request update to build the code and run unit tests of your branch.
-The Travis tests must pass before your PR can be merged.
-     If Travis fails, you can find out why by clicking on the "failed" icon (red cross) and inspecting the build and test log.

-   * `AppVeyor <http://ci.appveyor.com>`_, is another continuous integration service that we use.
-You will also need to make sure that the AppVeyor tests pass.

    .. note::